| Home > MO > Cuba

 PAST, HE LEARNED THEY WERE GOING TO THE HOMECOMING FAIR.
 PICKING UP

-THE COCA-COLA BOXE ON WHICH HE STOOD, TRUMAN FOLLOWED THEM TO THE
+THE COCA-COLA BOX ON WHICH HE STOOD, TRUMAN FOLLOWED THEM TO THE FAIR.

-FAIR.
-LESS THAN FIVE YEARS LATER THIS NATIVE MISSORIAN BECAME THE
+LESS THAN FIVE YEARS LATER THIS NATIVE MISSOURIAN BECAME THE 33RD

-33RD PRESIDENT.
+PRESIDENT.
 CRAWFORD CO.
-FAIR, UNDER VARIOUS NAMES, AND 4-H ARE
+FAIR, UNDER VARIOUS NAMES, AND 4-H ARE BOTH

 TRUMAN